-Social scientists have observed that as population or territory size increases, societies become hierarchically organized and people's roles are differentiated \cite{service1962primitive, turchin2018quantitative}.
-They categorized social organizations into several classes, such as bands, tribes, chiefdoms, kingdoms, and states \cite{service1962primitive, kang2005examination}.
-Classes are characterized by different modes of ties (kinship, ideology, or labor division), production systems, and the degree of economic or social stratification.
-However, it is necessary to quantitatively characterize each of the classes and explain the transitions between them \cite{kang2005examination}.
-To this end, a statistical physics approach based on a simple model is useful, which will also explain the universality of these classes across the world.
-Accordingly, we introduce a model based on anthropologists' emphasis on gifts as drivers of social change \cite{mauss1923essai, leach1982social, earle1989evolution}.
-We then characterize the above socioeconomic phases by the distributions of wealth and reputation and explore the transition in their shapes between exponential and power law.
+Social scientists have observed that as population or territory size increases, societies are hierarchically organized, and people's roles are differentiated \cite{service1962primitive, turchin2018quantitative}.
+They have categorized social organizations into several classes, including bands, tribes, chiefdoms, kingdoms, and states \cite{service1962primitive, kang2005examination}.
+Each class is characterized by different modes of ties (kinship, ideology, or labor division), production systems, and degrees of socioeconomic stratification.
+Ethnographic studies show that the economic disparity is the smallest in hunter-gatherer bands and increasing social disparity with class division characterize chiefdoms and kingdoms \cite{service1962primitive, smith2010wealth, mulder2010pastoralism, smith2010production}.
+However, a quantitative characterization of each of the classes and explanations of the transitions between them remain elusive \cite{kang2005examination}.

+To this end, a statistical physics approach based on a simple model is useful in elucidating the existence of qualitatively distinct phases, uncovering the mechanisms by which they emerge, and explaining the reasons why they are universally observed.
+Accordingly, we introduce a model based on anthropologists' emphasis on gift-giving as an important form of economic activity in traditional societies (i.e., societies that have not experienced a ``great transformation'' from socially embedded reciprocity to impersonal price-driven market exchanges) and as a driver of social change \cite{mauss1923essai, leach1982social, earle1989evolution, polanyi2002great, graeber2011debt}.
+Then, we characterize the above social organization classes by their distribution shapes of wealth and reputation and explore their transitions between exponential and power law.